DouglasMacKrell/real-time-chat-app/README.md

 ## FEATURES

 * Connects users over local network
+* Allows users create a new chat room or join an existing one
 * Prompts users for their username, and stores those usernames in the server
 * Informs users that they have joined the room
 * Broadcasts sent text to all users in the room save for the broadcaster